Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 API Security Testing

 Uncovering misuse and abuse of API functionality is essential for API security testing.
-It encompasses the use of DAST and penetration testing activities to find security threats that expose sensitive data embedded in APIs.
+It encompasses the use of DAST and penetration testing activities to find security threats that expose sensitive data embedded in APIs and prevent an API attack.

 Finding poorly designed and leaky APIs is important to protect your business, mission, and clients.